dfki-ric/pytransform3d/doc/source/rotations.rst

 * There might be discontinuities during interpolation as an angle of 0 and any multiple of :math:`2\pi` represent the same orientation.
 This has to be considered.
-* Concatenation involves conversion to another representation
+* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion

 -----------
 Quaternions